poridhiEng/poridhi-labs/Poridhi Labs/Kubernetes Tasks/Autoscaling with Keda in Kubernetes/README.md

 **2. Build the dashboard:**

 This step-by-step guide explains how to manually create a Grafana dashboard to monitor specific metrics.
-Below is a breakdown of the steps:

-### **Step 2: Add Panels for Monitoring**
 Each panel represents a specific metric visualization.
 Here's how to add them:

 #### **(a) Request Rate Panel**